 This is when you create and choose your sounds, decide on your theme and create the basic sketch of the production.
 This can include your main melody, chord progressions, loops and basic beats.

-with bands and musicians will record the different parts of the track at this time.
+This is the stage where you "get it down".
+Dance music producers will build the track up from samples, loops and MIDI.
+Music producers who work with bands and musicians will record the different parts of the track at this time.

 In this part of the production process you create your full track arrangement and finish the musical aspects of the track.

 You will in this stage drag, drop, cut, trim, copy, paste, quantize and

 This part of the process where you ensure you have no clicks and pops, that all your transitions work well and any unwanted audio or MIDI is removed.
 You want to also make sure your timing is tight on all parts.

 Mixing or mixing down is the final stage in which you use levels, EQ, panning and effects to create the stereo image and final sound you want.

 You have a choice to do this yourself or send your session to a professional mixing engineer.

 various techniques and tools to make sure the track is loud enough, has a

 Now, it's possible to master at home and this could work fine for mixes you want to play out in a hurry.

-project or bedroom studios.
+Mastering studios will also have professional equipment for mastering which you won't find in normal project or bedroom studios.
 This is one place where it's best to leave it to those in the know!